barryclark/jekyll-now/lab/GraalVM.md

 `fn init --init-image fnproject/fn-java-native-init graalfunc`

-The parameter passed (_"fnproject/fn-java-native-init"_) to `init-image` is a Docker image that will produce all the artifact required by the function, including GraalVM AOT compiler.
+The parameter passed (_"fnproject/fn-java-native-init"_) to `init-image` is a Docker image that will produce all the artifacts required by the function, including GraalVM AOT compiler support.

 If you look at the content of the newly created _"modularfunc"_ directory, you will see familiar content (`pom.xml`, `func.yaml`, `HelloFunction.java`, etc.) but also a `Dockerfile` that Fn will use to build the actual container image of the function.